Glossary

 NFT (Non-Fungible Token)

-A digital certificate of authenticity used to assign and verify ownership of a unique digital or physical asset.
+A digital certificate of authenticity is used to assign and verify ownership of a unique digital or physical asset.
 Unlike fungible tokens, NFTs are not interchangeable with one another.

 Fungible Token